foocheung/adat/README.md

-# adat
-Web Tool For Navigating and Plotting ADAT files
+# Web Tool for Navigating and Plotting The SomaLogic ADAT files

 # Features
 * BoxPlots